Berkshire Eagle Staff

 "There's no more awful thing in society than taking a person's life," said Barry, asking that the judge punish Zuber "severely."

 At trial, Barry brought two eyewitnesses to the stand who said they saw Zuber's pickup truck, heading west, drift all the way to the other side of the eastbound lane just before it struck Donohue's sedan.
-One eyewitness testified that he saw "two or three" beer cans fall out of the cab when Zuber, who appeared to be drunk, got out of his truck just after the accident.

 Two Pittsfield police officers, trained in accident reconstruction, concluded the accident had occurred in the eastbound lane and that Zuber was indeed drunk.